CLI Reference

 FlagDescriptionValuesDefault

---daemonRun server in background daemon modebooleanfalse
+--daemonRun server in background daemon modetrue, false

---rolling-event-kind-allEnable all supported rolling event kindsbooleanfalse
+--rolling-event-kind-allEnable all supported rolling event kindstrue, false

---rolling-event-kindExplicit rolling event kind allowlist (repeatable)pane-input-raw, pane-output-raw, protocol-reply-raw, pane-image, server-event, request-start, request-done, request-error, custom (repeatable)
+--rolling-event-kindExplicit rolling event kind allowlist (repeatable)pane-input-raw, pane-output-raw, protocol-reply-raw, pane-image, server-event, request-start, request-done, request-error, custom, repeatable

 bmux server status